mikopp6/NLP-mining/readme.md

     - Code for this in ```simple_search.py```.
 I cleaned the result snippets manually, removing beginning dates and trailing dots

-2. I used WuzzyFuzzy partial ratio string matching on an increasing groups of search result snippets (10, 20, 30...100) to figure out three values.
+2. I used FuzzyWuzzy partial ratio string matching on an increasing groups of search result snippets (10, 20, 30...100) to figure out three values.
 	- Code for this in ```fuzz.py```
     - Number of 100% ratio matches
 		![](/img/fig2_1.png)